chhh/batmass/website/README.md

 In a command line change to the website directory.
 `hugo --theme=hugo-material-docs`
 The static assembled website will be in `<website-path>/public`.

 __IMPORTANT:__ in the `config.toml` file change `baseurl` to wherever it will be hosted, e.g. to `baseurl = "http://chhh.github.io/hugo-website-test/"`.
 The trailing slash is important.

+__IMPORTANT:__ There's a _CNAME_ file in the root of the website, it is used for hosting on github, so that an HTTP request for `batmass.org` is rewritten to `www.batmass.org`, that's why we use `baseurl = "http://www.batmass.org/"` in _config.toml_  when you're pushing to _github.com/chhh/batmass_.
+However, you'll need to delete the file when pushing to _batmass.github.io_.

 # To run/test the website locally
 No webserver install is needed, Hugo has one built in.
 In a command line change to the website directory.
 `hugo serve --theme=hugo-material-docs` to start a local server, the website will be available at http://localhost:1313.
 It's that simple.

 __IMPORTANT:__ in the `config.toml` file change `baseurl` to `baseurl = "http://localhost:1313/"`.
 The trailing slash is important.

 # To host the site on GitHub